-^eIn this analysis, we considered a program to be full-year if it provides services at least 11 months per year.
+eln this analysis, we considered a program to be full-year if it provides services at least 11 months per year.
 Part-year programs range from nearly 8 to just under 11 months.

-^fThe study based total enrollment on cumulative enrollment reported in the 2018-2019 Program Information Report.
-Cumulative enrollment includes all children who have been enrolled in the program Table A.1 (continued)

-and have attended at least one class or received at least one home visit (for programs with homebased options).
+The study based total enrollment on cumulative enrollment reported in the 2018-2019 Program Information Report.
+Cumulative enrollment includes all children who have been enrolled in the program and have attended at least one class or received at least one home visit (for programs with home-based options).

-^gTo lessen the effect of a small number of respondents who reported extremely low and high numbers of total program enrollment, we limit total program enrollment at a maximum of 2,600 in our analysis.
+9To lessen the effect of a small number of respondents who reported extremely low and high numbers of total program enrollment, we limit total program enrollment at a maximum of 2,600 in our analysis.